Rushdie Wins as Best of Booker Prize Celebrates it's 40th Anniversary in 2008

 Some critics believe it is Rushdie's finest work, eclipsing subsequent novels includingThe Satanic Verses, for which he remains best known.

-What was perceived to be its questioning of the tenets of Islam led to book burnings of The Satanic Verses and riots across the Muslim world culminating in a death edict against Rushdie by Iran's supreme religious leader, forcing the author into hiding for nine years.
+What was perceived to be its questioning of te tenets of Islam led to book burnings of The Satanic Verses and riots across the Muslim world culminating in a death edict against Rushdie by Iran's supreme religious leader, forcing the author into hiding for nine years.

 The other nominees included literary heavyweights like Nobel Prize winners JM Coetzee and Nadine Gordimer, both born in South Africa.
-The full list comprised Rushdie plus:

-Pat Barker (The Ghost Road), Peter Carey (Oscar and Lucindax), Coetzee (Disgrace), JG Farrell (The Siege of Krishnapur) and Nadine Gordimer's (The Conservationist ).
+The full list comprised Rushdie, Pat Barker (The Ghost Road), Peter Carey (Oscar and Lucinda), Coetzee (Disgrace), JG Farrell (The Siege of Krishnapur) and Nadine Gordimer's (The Conservationist ).

 Both Coetzee and Carey have won the Booker Prize twice.